CoCalc Logo Icon

 :doc:`/intermediate/seq2seq_translation_tutorial`, show how to

 preprocess data to model NLP.
-In particular these tutorials do not
+In particular, these tutorials show how

 preprocessing to model NLP works at a low level.